A bold statement that headline is. I shall do my best to justify it.

 More specifically, any social good that results from a capitalist system is actually a failure of the system, it is profit that has escaped, so the system will tend towards the eradication of these failures, the eradication of any social good.

 This includes wages.
 Any wage at all is missed profit for a business owner so the system will tend towards the lowering of wages, hence my slavery example above.
 Any decent quality of service is wasted profit so service quality will tend towards decline.
+And these trends will always occur unless something (government, unions, activists) forces the businesses to play nice.

 Now, one might say that this is all nonsense because capitalism is not one-sided.
 Sure, what capitalism wants is maximum profit but since both employers and employees are striving towards that end they will both end up with the maximum available to them, right?